luxfi/LPs/LPs/lp-3668-pedersen-hash-precompile.md

 | pedersenCommit | 1,500 | Same as hash |
 | pedersenAdd | 500 | EC point addition |

+## Rationale

+Pedersen hash was chosen for ZK applications because:
+1. Algebraic structure enables efficient in-circuit verification
+2. Widely used in ZK protocols (Zcash, Tornado Cash, etc.)
+3. Baby-Jubjub curve provides BN254 compatibility for Groth16

+## Backwards Compatibility

+This LP introduces new precompile addresses and does not affect existing functionality.

 ## Security Considerations

 ### 1. No Mainstream Standard Exists